Practise your knitting skills with a baby bib knitting pattern that is quick and easy.

 Knit bibs using yarns that are super washable.
 Cotton, hemp, and acrylic are the best.
 There are many baby bib patterns on the Internet.
 I like those with interesting constructions so this list will consist mostly of those. 🙂

 1. I Love Stockinette Baby Bib

 This pattern consists of mostly stockinette stitch with a garter border.
-Need to know how to cast on, knit, purl, increases, decreases, short rows, i-cord and applied i-cord.
-According to the designer Laura, the short rows makes it easier to knit and provide a more finished look.
+Need to know how to cast on, knit, purl, increase, decrease, short row, i-cord and applied i-cord.
+According to the designer Laura, the short rows make it easier to knit and provide a more finished look.
 She provided some brief instructions for making short rows, hopefully making it unnecessary to spend more time finding instructions elsewhere.

-The garter stitch border not only look nice, it is to prevent curling because stockinette stitch likes to curl.
+The garter stitch border not only looks nice, but it is also prevent curling because stockinette stitch likes to curl.
 So, the garter border is compulsory.

 2. Norah Gaughan’s Orangelo Baby Bib